 - Set up your study on Lookit and get it working just how you want it to!
 You’ll need to set each of these fields and write and test your study protocol.

 - Gather peer feedback on your study to improve it; edit and iterate.

 - Submit your study for internal review.
-This process, like peer review at a journal, can take a bit of time to complete, and you might need to go through more than one revise-and-resubmit to get approval to run your study.
-To minimize the chances of repeated revise-and-resubmits, researchers are strongly encouraged to spend time polishing their studies as much as possible before submitting, including asking others to go through the study and provide feedback.
+Researchers are strongly encouraged to spend time polishing their studies as much as possible before submitting, including asking others to go through the study and provide feedback.

 - Once your study has successfully passed internal review, start data collection!